floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 });
 ```

-If you still need the image handle later you can extract it from the
+If you need the image handle later you can extract it from the
 view object via `sg_query_view_image()`:
 ```c
 sg_image img = sg_query_view_image(tex_view);
 ```

 Texture views can select a subrange of mipmaps and slices of their parent
-image:
+image (not supported on WebGL2, GLES3 or GL4.1)
 ```c
 sg_view tex_view = sg_make_view(&(sg_view_desc){
     .texture = {